surniaulula/wpsso/readme.txt

 **Fast, lightweight, reliable, and coded for maximum performance:**

-WPSSO and its add-ons are coded for speed, reliability, and quality assurance &mdash; using advanced WordPress caching techniques, theme template validations, media optimization, and much more.
+WPSSO and its add-ons are coded for speed, reliability, and quality assurance using advanced WordPress caching techniques, theme template validations, media optimization, and much more.

 <h3>Users Love the WPSSO Core Plugin</h3>